How to Make an Herbal Infusion

 About Sarena-Rae

-When first diving into the depths of herbs, it’s easy to jump in head first.
-With an estimated two to three thousand herbs, it doesn’t take much to become overwhelmed, especially when investigating their medicinal properties (1).
+When first diving into the depths of herbs, it’s easy to jump in headfirst.
+With an estimated 2,000 to 3,000 herbs, it doesn’t take much to become overwhelmed, especially when investigating their medicinal properties (1).
 Some people start with tinctures, waiting weeks for their medicine to be ready.
 However, many preparation methods exist for herbal remedies, and complexity isn’t always better.
-As we learn more about herbs and their different extraction methods, we often forget just how powerful a simple water extraction like an herbal infusion can be, and sometimes, that’s all we need.

 What is an Herbal Infusion

-Water extractions are the oldest and simplest extraction medium.
-They include (tea) infusions and decoctions.
-For now, let’s stick to infusions, which are made by pouring boiling water over fresh or dried herbs and letting them steep, covered, for 5-10 minutes.
-A single herb or combination of herbs can be used to create an herbal infusion, which can be consumed hot or cold.
+For now, let’s stick to infusions, which are made by pouring hot, cold, or room-temperature water over fresh or dried herbs, then letting them steep, covered, for up to 8 hours.
+Note: some herbs only need to steep for 5 minutes; otherwise, they’ll become bitter.
+A single herb or combination of herbs can be used to create a hot or cold herbal infusion.

-Although teas are the fastest extraction method, they have the shortest shelf life and start growing bacteria within 24 hours.
-Meanwhile, some sources say bacteria can grow in as little as four hours when left out (2).
-Additionally, studies have found salmonella can survive in refrigerated teas for over three months (3).
-With that said, it’s important only to make what you intend to use, and if you have leftovers, store them in the refrigerator and discard them after 24 hours.
+Although tea is the fastest extraction method, it has the shortest shelf life and begins to grow bacteria within 24 hours.
+However, some sources report that bacteria can grow in as little as four hours when left unrefrigerated (2).
+Additionally, studies have found that Salmonella can survive in refrigerated tea for more than 3 months (3).
+With that said, it’s important to make only what you intend to use.
+If you have leftover tea, store it in the refrigerator immediately, and discard it after 24 hours.

 How to Make an Herbal Infusion

-Infusion extractions can be done with soft/fluffy parts of herbs like leaves and flowers.
-Some of my favorite herbs to infuse include chamomile, elderberry, and mullein.
+Infusion extractions can be made with soft/fluffy parts of herbs, such as leaves and flowers.
+Some of my favorite herbs to infuse are chamomile (Matricaria chamomilla) flower, lemon balm (Melissa officinalis) aerial parts, and mullein (Verbascum thapsus) leaf.

 You will need: